-To ensure the Leaders own safety and the safety of others, they need to show they can deal with a range of rescue situations relevant to the advanced white water environment.
+To ensure the Leaders own safety and the safety of others, they need to show they can deal with a range of rescue situations relevant to the craft and the artificial white water environment.

-The emphasis for the Leader is that they have accurate judgement of personal skills and can be an effective Leader, so they can look after themselves and others while paddling at the venue.
+The emphasis for the Leader is that they have accurate judgement of personal skills and can be an effective Leader, so they can look after themselves and others whilst at the venue.